nexiality/documentation/expressions/TEXTexpression.md

 -----

-#### `swapCases()`
+#### `swapCases`
+Or `swap-cases`.
 Convert the current TEXT expression by swapping the upper and title case to lower case, and lower case to upper case.

 **Example**<br/>
 ```[TEXT(Hello World!) => swapCases]```